Expecting A Tax Refund This Year? Expert Offers Advice To Avoid Major Delays

 NEW YORK (CBSNewYork) — Mark your calendars — the Internal Revenue Service will begin accepting 2021 federal tax returns on Monday.

-If you’re expecting to get money back, federal officials say there may be delays.READ MORE: Armed Suspect Dies After Police-Involved Shooting In Williamsbridge Section Of Bronx
+If you’re expecting to get money back, federal officials say there may be delays.READ MORE: Westchester Police Departments Travel To Harlem In Tribute To Fallen NYPD Officer Jason Rivera

 The IRS is warning it could be a tough tax season thanks to the pandemic, from staffing issues to lack of funding and a huge backlog.

-Note: Editor’s note: This story was first published Jan.
-20.